Generative Hints: What are Hints?

 \end{definition}

+We instantiate our framework with three invariance hints commonly leveraged in data augmentation, corresponding to properties that image classification naturally respect.

-\begin{definition}[Spatial Invariance Hint] Let $h$ be a function that translates and rotates an image by factors $a_t$ and $a_r$, respectively.
-A \textit{spatial invariance hint} asserts that, for any virtual example $x_v \in G$ and for $(a_t, a_r) \in A$, where $A$ is the set of small, non-aggressive spatial transformations, the target function satisfies
+\begin{definition}[Spatial Invariance Hint] Let $h_{\text{sp}}: X \rightarrow X$ denote a spatial transformation that applies a random horizontal flip with probability $p_{flip}$, translation within $\pm t$ pixels, and rotation within $\pm r$ degrees.
+A \textit{spatial invariance hint} enforces that for any virtual example $x_v$ sampled from $G_{\theta}$,

 \end{definition}